Family Fishing Day

-Morell River Management Coop’s Annual Family Fishing Day occurred on May 20th, 2017.
-The Board of Directors of the Morell River Management Co-op would like to thank everyone for coming out to enjoy the beautiful Family Fishing Day at Mooney’s Pond Interpretive Center.
-It was a terrific day with lots of food and fantastic warm weather!
-Thank you to our MRMC board, volunteers, and everyone that helped us with this event.
-Thank you to our 2017 sponsors: MRMC Crew Supervisor Rannie MacLellan, Discover Kia Charlottetown and the Morell Consumers Co-op.
-We are looking forward to next year!
+Morell River Management Coop’s Annual Family Fishing Day took place on May 18th, 2019.
+The Board of Directors of the Morell River Management Co-op would like to thank everyone for coming out to enjoy Family Fishing Day at Mooney’s Pond Interpretive Center.
+Thank you to our board of directors, volunteers, and everyone that helped us with this event, especially our sponsors Going Fishing and the Morell Consumers Coop.

 Family Fishing Day runs in conjunction with the Provincial Governments “Family Fishing Weekend” held on Victoria Day weekend every year.
 This is a Provincial initiative that allows Island residents to fish without a conservation fund or angling license for the weekend.
 This initiative promotes families to participate in the love of angling or introduction to the sport.
 It is an enjoyable family event that connects families and friends while enjoying a little exercise and the beautiful scenery of the outdoors.

-On May 30th, 2017 the Morell River Management Coop participated in the Annual Beach cleanup alongside the PEI Aquaculture Alliance.
-We cleaned up garbage along the St Peter’s Bay and collected a total of 1741 lbs.
-We plan to participate in this event again in 2018.
+The Morell River Management Coop participated in the Annual Beach cleanup alongside the PEI Aquaculture Alliance.
+The crew cleaned up tons of garbage along the southern shoreline of St. Peters Bay.
+We plan to continue to participate in the cleanup next spring!

 July 17th to 21st, 2019

 The Morell River Run Festival the highlight of the year for many residents of the village.
 This year the MRMC participated in the River Run Expo and put our first float in the River Run Parade!